[ UrbanRail.Net ] [ Europe ] [ Americas ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 03 Apr 2020: L3 Moore Park - Juniors Kingsford (3.1 km)

 A modern tram system serving the western suburbs started construction in 2019.
-It will operate in dedicated lanes on-road from Westmead to the Parramatta city centre and Camellia.
-From there it will take over the Sydney Trains T6 line to Carlingford.
-It is expected to open in mid-2024.
-This service will be operated by CAF Urbos 7-section trams and will include a section of wire-free operation through the historic Parramatta centre.
+It opened on 20 Dec 2024 and operates in dedicated lanes on-road from Westmead to the Parramatta city centre and Camellia.
+From there it took over the Sydney Trains T6 line to Carlingford.
+This service is operated by CAF Urbos 7-section trams and includes a section of wire-free operation through the historic Parramatta centre.
 A second phase will incorporate a branch from Camellia to Sydney Olympic Park.

 [Project Website]